sonjoe123/Project1/README.md

 ## Time Line

-You have about four weeks to complete the assignment.
-Start right away! **The lab TA will expect that you already have most of that week's work completed.
-Come with prepared questions and be prepared to answer the TA's questions about your code.**

 * Week 1: DSString Class and a method to store counters for strings.
 You should be able to represent a set of words with counts.
 Test with `valgrind` to make sure you do not have